 This Year’s Judge

-Francis McWhannell is a writer and exhibition-maker from Aotearoa New Zealand, currently based in Tāmaki Makaurau Auckland.
-He holds a Bachelor of Arts (Honours) in Museums and Cultural Heritage and a Master of Arts in Art History (First Class Honours) from the University of Auckland Te Whare Wānanga o Tāmaki Makaurau.
-He is curator of the Fletcher Trust Collection, a major private collection of Aotearoa art founded in 1962, and curatorial adviser to the dealer gallery Visions.
+Francis McWhannell is a writer, gallerist, and exhibition-maker based in Tāmaki Makaurau.
+He holds a Master of Arts in Art History (First Class Honours) from the University of Auckland Te Whare Wānanga o Tāmaki Makaurau.
+He is co-director of Season, a commercial gallery established in February 2022 in partnership with artist, curator, and writer Jade Townsend.
+He is curator the Fletcher Trust Collection, a major private collection of Aotearoa art founded in 1962.
 He is a passionate advocate for the arts in general and early-career artists from Aotearoa in particular.
-He was a judge of the Aspiring Art Prize in 2019 and the Eden Arts Art Schools Award in 2019 and 2020.
+He has been a judge for several art awards, including the Aspiring Art Prize and the Eden Arts Art Schools Award.